 Further Information and Other Local Ideas

 A few miles to the north west of the town you will find one of the highlights of the county at Sissinghurst Castle.
 There's lovely footpaths around the grounds with a the gazebo by the pretty moat, and the 16th century tower with vast panoramic views from the top.
 The castle can be easily reached on foot from the nearby town of Cranbrook on the Cranbrook Walk.
 The neighbouring town is also well worth exploring with its medieval buildings, a church known as the 'Cathedral of the Weald' and a very photogenic working windmill to see.
 It's about a 3 mile walk from the town to the castle, passing through some attractive woodland and farmland on the way.
+Near here there's also the neighbouring village of Biddenden.
+It's a worthy place to visit with a picturesque village green, a fine 15th century pub and a photogenic High Street with a number of old Flemish weavers cottages to admire.

 If you head a few miles south east from the town you could pick up the Royal Military Canal Path at Appledore and enjoy some easy waterside walking.